-A template for petitions is available on the Parliament website: visit bills.parliament.uk, find the relevant Bill, then follow the prompts under petition information.
-After downloading and completing the template, you can submit your petition via the portal on the webpage.
-You can also submit it via email, by post or in person using the contact details set out in Section 6 below.
+A template for petitions is available at the end of this document.
+After downloading and completing the template, you can submit your petition via the portal on the committees webpage.
+You can also submit it via email or by post using the contact details set out in Section 6 below.